 Recipe for Palak Paneer

-Palak Paneer ( Spinach and Cottage Cheese) is one of the tastiest dishes made with Paneer and is quite a popular dish in northern India.
+Palak Paneer (Spinach and Cottage Cheese) is one of the most delicious dishes made with Paneer and is quite a popular dish in northern India.

-Paneer consumption in India is said to have started in Punjab, but today, it is relished by people in almost all parts of India.
-The migration of people between states has also led to a food revolution in the country and introduced people to its rich food diversity.
-It is common now that dosa and idly are made in north Indian homes while the south Indians try parathas and dal makhani.
-While the people from the east are trying the dhoklas and theplas from the west, the people from the west are trying the momos and thukpas!
+Paneer consumption in India is said to have originated in Punjab, but today, it is relished by people in almost all parts of the country.
+The migration of people between states has also led to a food revolution in the country, introducing people to its rich food diversity.
+It is now common for dosas and idlis to be made in North Indian homes, while South Indians often try parathas and dal makhani.
+While people from the east try the dhoklas and theplas from the west, people from the west try the momos and thukpas.

-In line with this massive change in eating habits because of increased access to different foods, paneer is one ingredient that has penetrated many households in India.
-Dishes made with paneer are a favourite amongst vegetarians as they are tasty and a great protein source.
+In line with this significant shift in eating habits, due to increased access to various foods, paneer is one ingredient that has become a staple in many households in India.
+Dishes made with paneer are a favourite among vegetarians, as they are tasty and a great source of protein.
 Paneer is served during parties, functions, and family dinners.
-Many delicious dishes like Matar Paneer, Paneer Makhni, and Paneer Kofta are commonly made in restaurants, dhabas, and homes.
+Many delicious dishes such as Matar Paneer, Paneer Makhni, Afghani Paneer and Paneer Kofta are commonly prepared in restaurants, dhabas, and homes.
 People are continuing to innovate and create new delicacies every day.
 Such is the popularity of paneer that it has found its way into the Indian versions of Pasta, Pizzas, and Noodles.

 When I moved to Germany 3 years back, I wasn’t sure that paneer would be available in this European country.
-But to my pleasant surprise, it is easily available even in the smallest Indian stores in my city.
-And, sometimes, when it is unavailable, I make it at home with fresh milk.
+But to my surprise, it is readily available even in the smallest Indian stores in my city.
+And sometimes, when it’s unavailable, I make it at home with fresh milk.
 The process is simple and doesn’t take much time.

 So, let’s start.